Judy Robertson, Korshed, Sharon Lia Robinson, Meherabad, India.

 Also, I feel that the experience of reading aloud to Korshed gives me the endurance to continue to write poetry.
 I feel that I am also influenced on other levels by meeting her, which may be revealed to me in the future.

 Thanks to Judy Robertson, I was able to meet Korshed and spend time with her.
-I recall that I felt it was important to bring Korshed’s story to light for pilgrims and lovers of Meher Baba.
+I felt it was important to bring Korshed’s story to light for pilgrims and lovers of Meher Baba.
 Judy cared for Korshed and helped initiate this vision.
 There is a wonderful book that Judy helped to develop.
 The book is compiled from video and audio recordings of Khorshed telling her life stories during the 70s, 80s and 90s.
 Additional sources include notes from interviews with Khorshed as well as her personal diary.

 From time to time during my stay in 1995, Judy introduced me to other residents, so I didn’t feel lost in a crowd.
-Being able to meet Bal Natu and some of the other Mandali, such as Arnavaz, Katie Irani, and Aloba is also significant and I may write more about my time there in the future.
-Jai Meher Baba!
+Being able to meet Bal Natu and some of the other Mandali, such as Arnavaz, Katie Irani, Eruch Jessawalla and Aloba also holds significant meaning and purpose for my life now and always.
+Jai Meher Baba.